oslabs-beta/janusQL/README.md

 After logging in, you'll see three sections - an area to input the URI of the GraphQL API along with a code editor, another code editor, and the analytics sections

 **Testing response time, throughput, or load.** <br>
-Enter the URL of the GraphQL API.
+Enter the URL of the GraphQL API and type in the query you want to test. <br>
 *insert photo/gif*

-Type in the query you want to test.
-*insert photo/gif*

 **Response Time** <br>
 Click on the query button to get the response time plotted on the graph.
-Click on the query button again to plot more response times on the graph.
+Click on the query button again to plot more response times on the graph. <br>
 *insert photo of graph*

 **Throughput Testing** <br>
-Click on the throughput button to find out how many responses we can get back within a second.
+Click on the throughput button to find out how many responses we can get back within a second. <br>
 *insert photo of throughput section and arrow pointing to it*

 **Load Testing** <br>
-Click on the load button to find out how long it takes to query this query 50 times.
+Click on the load button to find out how long it takes to query this query 50 times. <br>
 *insert photo*

 **Testing the security of your GraphQL API** <br>